 When’s the last time you spent Christmas at the office?
 How did that feel?
 It probably didn’t feel very good, working instead of spending the holidays with your family.

-When your company crosses oceans and your team grows to include workers in other cultures, you will need to be aware of the fact that, while not all of them celebrate Christmas, they might need time off to celebrate a different holiday — maybe even one you’ve never heard of.
-You should be respectful of the varying cultural norms and values of every person on your team.
+When your company crosses oceans and you grow to include workers in other cultures, you will need to be aware of the fact that, while not all of them celebrate Christmas, they might need time off to celebrate a different holiday — maybe even one you’ve never heard of.
+You should be respectful of the varying cultural norms and values of every worker.
 Doing so communicates that you value them, and that gives the best professionals incentive to stick around.